maverick0025/Low-Level-System-Design/README.md

   - PizzaStoreNY and PizzaStoreChicago produce products, and so they are called **concrete creators classes**.
   - Pizza classes (NYStyleCheese, ChicagoStyleClam,...) are called **Product classes**.
 - Step 3: provide ingredients via region specific factories

+## Compound Pattern
+- We start with a basic implementation and when a new use case comes, we add a new design pattern accordingly.
+- Step 1: Simple basic Ducks simulator using an interface to quack
+- Step 2: Adapter Pattern
+  - We have a goose that honks instead of quacking.
+So we adapt goose's interface to implement Duck's Quackable
+  - A new GooseAdapter (adapt goose to duck) for goose so than I shall just use quack() method from duck's Quackable interface.
+- Step 3: Decorator Pattern
+  - In this we will calculate all the quacks recorded.
+Only quacks.
+Not honks
+- Step 4: Factory Pattern
+  - Duck factory.
+At the moment there is only one type of goose so just added this into the duck factory also.
+In future, if there are more than one type of goose, need to add a new factory.
+- Step 5: Composite pattern
+  - We have a lot of ducks. now let's create a flock of them and use them as a flock iteratively.
+  - flock of few ducks or combination of them.
+- Step 6: Observer Pattern
+  - No flock in this case. we shall register observers for individual ducks. step 7 we shall register them for a flock.
+  - Only one observer (observer_quackologist) is registered at the moment.